-I’m preaching on worship today at a church in Southwest Mississippi.
-A few weeks ago when the pastor asked for my subject, I quickly said “worship is a verb” for a title of the message.
+I once was asked to preach at a church in Southwest Mississippi.
+A few weeks ago when the pastor asked for my subject, I quickly said worship is a verb for a title of the message.
 Hardly without a thought.
 This is a big deal with me, I thought.
 God is working on this in me.
 I’ve preached and written on it before.
 I know some basic texts and have one huge burden on the subject, namely, that most Christians I know have it backward and think worship is all about “me.”
 Then, as often happens, when I began preparing and praying for the message, I realized just how little I actually know on the subject.
 God help me.

-2) The question of “why” God wants us to worship Him nags at a lot of people.
+2) Why God wants us to worship Him nags at a lot of people.

 Eventually, Lewis came to see that God does not “need” anything from us, and our failure to worship Him takes nothing from Him.
 He would write, “A man can no more diminish God’s glory by refusing to worship Him than a lunatic can put out the sun by scribbling the word ‘darkness’ on the walls of his cell.”

-3) God does not need anything from me.
+3) Worship is a verb, but God does not need anything from me.

 Poor God.
 Sitting up there in Heaven, wanting so desperately to have the adoration of puny earthlings and not getting it.